 - 4 sheets puff pastry vegan

-- 1 tsp Black sesame seeds
+- 1 teaspoon Black sesame seeds

 - Preheat oven to 180 degrees Celsius (356 degrees Fahrenheit)

-- Using index finger or fork, press edges together until a pocket/pie is formed and there are no gaps in the edge
+- Fold puff pastry, keep filling in the middle.
+Using your index finger or fork, press edges together until a pocket/pie is formed and there are no gaps in the edge.